-- 1 The Referee will disregard hits which are registered as a result of actions: - started before the word 'Play!' or after the word 'Halt!' (cf. t.23.1/3); which are made on any object other than the opponent or his equipment. - 2 At foil, hits made other than on the opponent or his equipment do not stop the fencing phrase and do not annul subsequent hits. - 3 A competitor who, intentionally, causes the apparatus to register a hit by placing his point on the ground or on any surface other than that of his opponent will be penalised as specified in Articles t.158-162, t.165, t.170.
+- The Referee will disregard hits which are registered as a result of actions: - started before the word 'Play!' or after the word 'Halt!' (cf. t.23.1/3); - which are made on any object other than the opponent or his equipment. - 2 A competitor who, intentionally, causes the apparatus to register a hit by placing his point on the ground or on any surface other than that of his opponent will be penalised as specified in Articles t.158-162, t.165, t.170.